Feyerabend/ABC80/abc802/README.md

   the language still has too weak constructs, or in itself is not sufficient.

-### Representation of numbers
+### Representation of numbers[^numbers]

 Integer, Float, Double, ASCII ..
 Something noticeable about the built-in number types in BASIC II is that there is a clear trade-off between precision and speed, which is probably one of the best reasons for the different types offered.

+#### Integers

+The value of an integer is stored in 2 bytes in two's complement form.
+With two bytes, a binary number can be written in the number range 0 to 65535.
+In two's complement form, the number range becomes -32768 to +32767.
+The two's complement form uses the most significant bit, i.e. the bit 15, to indicate whether the number is negative or positive.
+Is the number is negative, the bit is 1, else 0.

+In the symbol table, a simple integer variable takes up 6 bytes.

+#### Floating point

+A floating point number has the form:
+  * +/- Mantissa * 10 ** Exponent

+In the computer, a simple floating point number is stored in 4 bytes at SINGLE and in 8 swap at DOUBLE.
+Unlike ABC80, which used BCD arithmetic, ABC802 uses binary arithmetic.
+The computer sees a floating point number as:
+  * byte 1 The exponent
+  * byte 2-4/8 The mantissa

+Calculation of the correct exponent value from exponent changes is done with:
+  * Exponent value = Exponent bytes - 128

+Byte 2 differs from the others in the mantissa in that the most significant bit indicates whether the mantissa is negative or not.
+Is the bit set to one the mantissa is negative, otherwise positive.
+To save space, the highest bit is *not* stored in the mantissa since it is always "one" due to normalization (that bit is used in instead of showing the sign of the mantissa as above).
+One exception to this is when the floating point is zero (O), which is indicated in that the exponent byte is zero.

+In the symbol table, a floating point number occupies 8 bytes for SINGLE and 12 bytes for DOUBLE.

+#### ASCII-aritmetic

+In ABC802, some new features have been added to the ASCII arithmetic from ABC80 which are:
+  * The number of digits has been increased to 125.
+  * Exponent allowed in input data.

 ## Timing in BASIC II with ABC802